hanai3Bi/Switch-OC-Suite/README.md

 # Switch OC Suite

 Overclocking suite for Switch **(Mariko Only)** running on Atmosphere CFW.
-Support Horizon OS 12.1.0.
+Support Horizon OS [TARGETVER].

 ## Notice

+- AIO Package for 13.0.0 will be released once Atmosphere 1.1.0 is no longer in pre-release state.
+- When 13.0.1 is released, support for 12.1.0 will be dropped.

 ### Disclaimer